 This is a chowder with serious substance that looked just as good as it tasted.

-Besides making me feel completely at home, the Driftwood serves a homemade clam chowder recipe that is a simple, 40-year-old recipe that tastes like home.
+Besides making me feel completely at home, Driftwood Restaurant and Lounge serves a homemade clam chowder recipe that is a simple, 40-year-old recipe that tastes like home.

-No bells and whistles here, just a simple clam chowder with onions, carrots, and potatoes, and topped with a parsley, paprika mix with a splash of butter.
+No bells and whistles here, just a simple clam chowder with onions, carrots, and potatoes, and topped with a parsley, paprika mix, and a splash of butter.

 It’s often easiest to rent a home in Cannon Beach as locals tend to get out of town when the tourists come in!